-This recipe is the ultimate dip recipe for fans of anything cheesy . . . and spicy.
+This recipe has it all and is the ultimate dip recipe for fans of anything spicy and cheesy.
 It whips up quickly and because it contains Velveeta, the silky, creaminess of the dip holds up as long as there’s dip in the bowl.

 Cowboy Queso Ingredients: